pigeonposse/calcoin/README.md

 No special installation required.
 Simply include this script in your HTML and make sure to load the dependencies like `XLSX.js` and `jsPDF.js`.

-## License

-This tool is open-source and available for modification and redistribution under the MIT License.

-© 2024 Calcoin Project

 ## ☕ Donate

 Help us to develop more interesting things.